How can I advertise in Mixmag?

 How do I get work experience?

-Due to the high demand we offer fortnight-long, unpaid work experience to journalism students only.
+Due to the high demand we offer fortnight-long, unpaid work experience to candidates with previous writing experience or relevant degree.
 You must have a proven interest in the magazine and dance music/clubbing.
 If all the above applies to you email firstname.lastname@example.org confirming the above.
+Be aware that our placements can get booked up several months in advance.

 When is Mixmag out?